MHBauer/servicebroker/specs/sb/api.md

 ##### Body #####

-All response bodies must be a valid JSON Object (`{}`).
-This is for future compatibility; it will be easier to add fields in the future if JSON is expected rather than to support the cases when a JSON body may or may not be returned.

 For success responses, the following fields are supported.
 Others will be ignored.
 For error responses, see [Broker Errors](#broker-errors).

 <table border="1" class="nice">